 A higher ratio in either case suggests the gene is over-expressed in the foraging portion of the split-root system (spKNO3) and under-expressed in the KCl portion of the split-root system (sp.KCl) relative to controls.
 Of course, the converse is also interesting: under-expressed in the spKNO3 portion relative to control-N and over-expressed in the sp.KCL relative to control-KCL.
 The figure of merit is the product of the ratios (PR):

 Next we rank genes based on the absolute value of this product, reflecting the most deviation from the control values.
-(Dennis- how do we deal with replicates?)
-Alternatively, we can calculate the p-value of PR as follows: for each time point t and each gene g, take the 12 gene expression measurements from the three replicates of four treatment conditions: C.KNO3, sp.KNO3, sp.KCl, and C.KCl, permute the labels and recompute the absolute value of PR M times (where M = 1000).
+(Dennis- how do we deal with replicates?) [it doesn’t matter too much as we just want genes that have low p-values] Alternatively, we can calculate the p-value of PR as follows: for each time point t and each gene g, take the 12 gene expression measurements from the three replicates of four treatment conditions: C.KNO3, sp.KNO3, sp.KCl, and C.KCl, permute the labels and recompute the absolute value of PR M times (where M = 1000).
 We can then just count the frequency at which simulated PR value is equal to or greater than the absolute value of the product computed for the true PR (x(PR)) and calculate the significance pval=(x(PR))/1000.
 A large number of permutation tests will provide better estimates of the P-value.
 We can then rank the genes by the PR.
 In both ranking methods, the top ranked genes on both ends are the ones likely associated with the root foraging ability under heterogeneous N-environment trigger by systemic N-signaling at time t.

 The above equations can be also applied to the shoots, in with case the product of ratio can be calculated as: